javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/legacy/element.md

 The object-based and entity selector syntax gives you:

-- **Self-documenting selectors** — Object properties read clearly, especially in long rule lists.
+- **Self-documenting selectors** — Object properties read clearly, especially in long policy lists.
 - **Entity matching** — Wrap element properties in `{ element: { ... } }` to also match [`file.categories`](../file.md) (file descriptors) and [`module.origin`/`module.source`](../module.md) (external and local module origin).
 These are only reachable through entity selectors.
 - **Richer element matching** — Object selectors support `element.type`, `element.path`, `element.fileInternalPath`, `element.captured`, `element.parent`, and the `isIgnored`/`isUnknown` flags.
 - **Future features** — New capabilities are added to the object-based syntax only.